Drop your EXE or DLL files here

-Extract icons from Windows EXE and DLL files.
-View all embedded icon sizes and download as ICO or PNG.
+Extract icons and cursors from Windows EXE and DLL files.
+View all embedded sizes, read version details, and download as ICO or PNG.
 100% browser-based - your files never leave your device.

 Advanced parsing of Windows Portable Executable files including EXE, DLL, OCX, SCR, CPL, and SYS formats.

-Extract every embedded size from 16x16 to 256x256 pixels.
+Extract every embedded size from 16x16 to 256x256 pixels and filter by bit depth.
 Use our Icon Resizer for custom dimensions.

-Download as ICO, PNG, or bulk ZIP archive.
-Convert further with our ICO to SVG tool.
+Download as ICO, PNG, a labeled sprite sheet, or bulk ZIP archive.
+Build new icons with Image to ICO or convert further with ICO to SVG.

 All processing happens entirely in your browser.
 EXE and DLL files are never uploaded to any server - your data stays on your device.